CollaFuse: Collaborative Diffusion Models: Experiment

 \subsection{Experimental Results}

 In our experiments, we analyze the performance of collaborative diffusion models by focusing on specific distributed categories among clients. \Cref{fig:attribute_illustrations} displays exemplary generated images of our collaborative approach from the dataset CelebA, comparing them with their attributes and real images from the dataset.
 Our quantitative analysis includes a comparison with two baselines: global model ($t_\zeta = 0$) and independent client models ($t_\zeta = 1000$).
 The single global model (GM) on the server node is trained using the combined datasets of all clients, while the independent client models (ICM) are trained on client-specific distributed sub-datasets and separately operate on the client node.
 The FID and FCD scores in \Cref{fig:performance_clients} illustrate the feasibility of training diffusion models collaboratively.
-Each column shows the scores for a different architecture, dataset and image resolution.
+Each column shows the scores for a different architecture, dataset, and image resolution.
 The first row compares the performance for different cut-points with the GM (dashed horizontal line) and ICMs (solid horizontal line).
 The squares represent the FID and FCD scores for the respective cut points.
 Further, it is illustrated whether collaboration increases or decreases the performance.
-The second row shows the FID and FCD scores based on the images generated from the server which are then sent to the clients.
+The second row shows the FID and FCD scores based on the images generated from the server, which are then sent to the clients.
 The figure shows that models with cut points $t_\zeta \leq 200$ surpass the performance of the independent client models in favor of collaborative image synthesis.
-Our collaborative experiments with smaller cut points even manage to outperform the global model.
+In some settings, our collaborative experiments with smaller cut points also outperform the global model, which pools client data and is therefore not a privacy-feasible baseline.
 However, cut points $t_\zeta > 300$ often weaken the fidelity of image generation, which converges with the performance of the independent client models for higher cut points.